ubavic/srb-id-pkcs11/README.md

 # PKCS11 module for Serbian ID

-This is an attempt to provide open source [PKCS11 v2.40](https://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/pkcs11-base-v2.40.html) module for Serbian ID smart cards produced by Gemalto.
-Module should provide at least functionalities that would enable user to log into state portals (like [eUprava](https://euprava.gov.rs/) ili [ePorezi](https://eporezi.purs.gov.rs/user/login.html)).
+This is open source [PKCS11 v2.40](https://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/pkcs11-base-v2.40.html) module for Serbian ID smart cards.
+It is designed for smart cards produced by Gemalto and aims to support the functionality required for authenticating and signing into official state portals (like [eUprava](https://euprava.gov.rs/) or [ePorezi](https://eporezi.purs.gov.rs/user/login.html)).

 ## Status

-The module is in the early development phase.
-All digest functions are implemented (except RIPEMD160), and the foundation for sign and verify functions is set up.
-Session and token management functions are generally implemented (except for login and logout).
-The biggest remaining task is the implementation of object management functions.
+Тhe module is currently in an early development phase.
+Digest functions are implemented (except RIPEMD160), session and token management functions are generally implemented.
+Signing and verification are next goals.

-Functions for security officers are not planned for implementation (at least for now).
-These are not needed for end users, and the module is much simpler without them.
+Functions intended for security officers (`CKU_SO`) are not planned for implementation at this stage.
+They are not required for end users, and omitting them reduces the code complexity.

 ## Compilation